JaredGill/Data_Science_AirBnB/README.md

 val_ypred = search.best_estimator_.predict(xvalidation)
 test_ypred = search.best_estimator_.predict(xtest)
 ```
 The best model was then chosen using the validation sets RMSE and Accuracy for Regression and Classification respectively.
 For both Regression and Classification there were 3 types of models used in both: DecisionTree, RandomForest, GradientBoosting.
+StochasticGradientDescent was used exclusively for regression, as was LogisticRegression for Classification.

 ### Decision Tree
 Decision Trees are an algorithm which be used with regression and classification problems.
 It is structured akin to a flowchart where the input features are at the root, and branch out to internal nodes where a test is performed on the features (for tabular data it could be if mean squared error loss is greater or lesser than a chosen number).
 These culminate into leaf nodes where the label is represented.
 In Multiclass classification this will be the Category, and for Regression it will be the Price per Night.